classicfoo/notething/README.md

 T Make F5 and F6 more generic
 	T Make it so that user can define the date format and remember it X Highlighter tool
+T Add a full stop after pressing enter on a line.
+	N If there isn't already a full stop.
+	N Strip any whitespace from the end of the line before adding full stop.
+	N User has to press enter for it auto add the full stop.
+	N Add a setting under text formatting to enable or disable this feature.

 ## Bugs
 X Tkcalendar doesn't open in centre of the screen straight away